-On this date I received the Student Handbook/Discipline Manual for the 2022-2023 school year that includes the Walthall County School District Technology Handbook, Acceptable Use Policy, and Internet Safety Policy.
+On this date I received the Student Handbook/Discipline Manual for the 2023-2024 school year that includes the Walthall County School District Technology Handbook, Acceptable Use Policy, and Internet Safety Policy.
 This manual will inform me of discipline rules and procedures, student responsibilities, student rights, and the consequences that may result from student misbehavior both in the elementary and secondary school or while being transported thereto.
 The school encourages me to read and become familiar with the information contained in this manual and to assist school officials whenever possible with its enforcement.
 The goal of this policy is to provide a safe, orderly climate in which all students may learn and teachers may teach.

-Student Signature I Date
+Student Signature Date

-Parent or Guardian Signature 1 Date
+Parent or Guardian Signature Date

-I give permission for this student to access school and instructional use. accounts set up by the district forNo
+INT: I give permission for this student to access for school and instructional use.
+ERNET PERMISS the internet and util ne district

+Yes No

-For students under the age of 13, Walthall of Google Apps for Education.
-Select YES Education account.
-(This account allows the to allow or NO to deny this state student to login to a Chrome tudent to have a Google Apps for
+For students under the age of 13, Walthall use of Google Apps for Education.
+Select Apps for Education account.
+(This account YES to allow or NO to deny this student to have a

+Yes No

-I give my consent and acknowledge that I had tance learning responsibilities section starti ideo/audio conferencing and disNo
+I give my consent and acknowledge that I distance learning responsibilities section st cing and

+Yes No

-Parent's Signature Dat e:
+Parent's Signature Date:

-STUDE I understand that the Chromebook, equipmer are the property of the Walthall County Sch Student Technology Handbook located in the report any damage, loss, or theft of the Chr shall be held responsible for reimbursement this time, student chromebooks are under a not responsible for repairable damages.
-Pa pairable devices, chargers (\$25), and cases Parent's Signature nool District.
-I agree to the term ne back of this manual.
-I unde omebook to WCSD personnel. t for loss or theft of the Chrom three-year break/fix insurance rents/guardians are responsible (\$25). ns and conditions in the WCSD restand that I must immediately In addition, I understand that I nebook issued to this student.
-At policy; therefore, parents are a for lost or stolen devices, unre-
+STUDE I understand that the Chromebook, equipm are the property of the Walthall County Sc Student Technology Handbook located in report any damage, loss, or theft of the Ch shall be held responsible for reimbursementhis time, student Chromebooks are under not responsible for repairable damages. unrepairable devices, chargers (\$25), and other charges are the charges of the charges of the charges are under not responsible for repairable damages. the back of this mar romebook to WCSI at for loss or theft of a three-year break/ Parents/guardians ies that WCSD has provided to e to the terms and conditions in hual.
+I understand that I must in personnel.
+In addition, I under the Chromebook issued to this fix insurance policy; therefore, the WCSD mmediately estand that I student.
+At parents are

+Parent's Signature Date:

-Student Signature Date e
+Student Signature Date:

 Asset Number